Sunday, 8 February 2026

 However, over the past few decades, this interest and engagement has ebbed substantially: both fading and narrowing.

-I am now compelled to acknowledge that I am have been living off the musical capital of my early life; although I have greatly enriched my appreciation of a few aspects.
+I am now compelled to acknowledge that I have for years been living off the musical capital of my early life; although I have greatly enriched my appreciation of a few aspects.

-Music first began to be displaced as my focus by its other and greater rival - literature.
-As a young man; if there was anything I spent more time upon than music it was literature.
+Music first began to be displaced as my focus by its other and greater rival - literature, also dating from early teens.
+As a young man; if there was anything I spent more time upon than music, it was literature.

 And when I myself began active and practical "literary" work - when I began to write and publish (mostly "essays" - i.e. non-fiction of many kinds), in my late twenties; then this increased engagement with the written word naturally expanded to take-up a good deal of what mental focus had been occupied by music.

-Later on, the "spiritual" role of music also began to be replaced; as I got more and more motivated to think and write about spiritual, philosophical, and eventually religious matters.
+Later on, the "spiritual" role of music in my life also began to be replaced; as I got more and more motivated to think and write about spiritual, philosophical, and eventually religious matters.

 In other words; from middle age I became consciously and specifically motivated to engage directly with ultimate "existential" matters; matters that I had previously (in adolescence and my twenties) engaged with mainly secondarily - and mainly via music.